sockeqwe/website-old/_posts/2016-05-13-from-prefabricated-house-to-lego-house.md

 ![No advertisement](/images/legohouse/no-advertisement-feature.png)

 Those are just two of many UI differences between both apps that has been envoled over the time.
-Sure, it's our fault because the inheritance hierarchy is incorrect: The shared library shouldn't provide a NewsListFragment with advertisement and feature XY build in but that should be rather a `AdvertismentNewsListFragment extends NewsListFragment` in the kicker app only, right?
+Sure, it's our fault because the inheritance hierarchy is incorrect: The shared library shouldn't provide a NewsListFragment with advertisement and feature XY build in but there should be rather a `AdvertismentNewsListFragment extends NewsListFragment` in the kicker app only, right?
 A few months later we started building a new app called "Tippspiel app" also for _Olympia Verlag_ that looks like this:

 ![Tippspiel](/images/legohouse/kicker-meinverein-tippspiel.png)